Huaian Jiangsu, China Travel Guide

 Public buses generally operate from early morning (~6:00 AM) until late evening (~9:00-10:00 PM).
 Frequency varies; main routes during peak hours.

-Public buses generally have steps and may not be fully accessible for travelers with mobility challenges.
+Public buses generally have steps and could have limited accessibility for travelers with mobility challenges.
 Wheelchair ramps are not standard.
 Consider taxis/ride-sharing for comfort.

 Appear in green or yellow.
 Hail on street or at designated stands.
 Demand meter use.